Rogue Planet (novel)

-Rogue Planet is a 2000 novel set in the Star Wars galaxy.
+Rogue Planet is a science fiction novel by American writer Greg Bear, published in 2000 and set in the Star Wars universe.
 It is a prequel novel occurring after the events of Star Wars: Episode I – The Phantom Menace.
-The book was written by Greg Bear.
 The cover art was by David Stevenson.
 The book takes place 29 years before Star Wars Episode IV: A New Hope.

 Synopsis

 The story takes place a few years after the events of Star Wars: Episode I – The Phantom Menace.
 Young Anakin Skywalker chafes under his new life as a Jedi apprentice.
 He sneaks away from Obi-Wan Kenobi to participate in and gamble on deadly flying games.
-This is interrupted by a Blood Carver assassin.
+This is interrupted by a Blood Carver assassin who tries to kill Anakin but is stopped by Obi-Wan.

 The Jedi Council decides Anakin would be best served to send him with Obi-Wan to investigate the remote world of Zonama Sekot, a world that produces organic spacecraft.
 A Jedi has gone missing on Sekot.

 A battle squadron pursues the two Jedi; it is headed by a weapons designer that has already blueprinted the Death Star.
 Commander Tarkin, the future Grand Moff Tarkin becomes involved as well.
+They also bring the Blood Carver assassin with them.

-Blood Carver assassins appear again, the Jedi grow their own ship and no less than two fleets threaten the planet.
+While the fleet approaches the planet and then tries to invade it, the Jedi grow their own ship.
+This leads to a confrontation between the two forces which ends with the sentient planet of Zonama Sekot using massive hyperspace engines to flee from Tarkin's fleets and the Jedi narrowly escaping this fleet.